poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 Snowden is stuck in Russia facing thirty years in prison, Chelsea Manning is in prison, Aaron Swartz committed suicide.
-People like Jeremy Hammond and Barret Brown are the subjects of grotesquely overzealous prosecution by virtue of the acts of transparency they've engaged in.
+People like Jeremy Hammond and Barret Brown are the subjects of grotesquely overzealous prosecutions by virtue of the acts of transparency they've engaged in.
 Even people like Jim Risen, who is with an organization like the New York Times, faces the possibility of prison for stories that he's published.

-Laura and I have been advised by countless lawyers that it is not safe for us to even travel to our own country, and she said, "It's really a sign of how sick our political future has become, that the price for bringing transparency to the government, and for doing the job of the media, and the Congress, that they're not doing, is an extreme form of punishment.
+Laura and I have been advised by countless lawyers that it is not safe for us to even travel to our own country, and she said, "It's really a sign of how sick our political future has become, that the price for bringing transparency to the government, and for doing the job of the media, and the Congress, that they're not doing, is this extreme form of punishment."

 You know, she was right, and she had a good point.
 I had a hard time disagreeing with the thing that anybody would.
 But I said, you know, there's actually another interesting point that that list reveals.
 The thing that's so interesting to me about that list is that it actually keeps growing, as long as it is.
-The reason why that's so amazing to me is because the reason the people on that list, and others, pay a price, is because the United States knows that it's only hope for continuing to maintain its regimen of secrecy behind which it can engage in those radical and corrupt acts, is to intimidate, deter and threaten people who are would-be whistleblowers and transparency activists from coming forward and doing what it is that they do by showing them that they would be subjected to even the most extreme punishments and there's nothing anybody can do about it.
+The reason why that's so amazing to me is because the reason the people on that list, and others like them, pay a price, is because the United States knows that it's only hope for continuing to maintain its regimen of secrecy, behind which it can engage in those radical and corrupt acts, is to intimidate, deter and threaten people who are would-be whistleblowers and transparency activists from coming forward and doing what it is that they do by showing them that they would be subjected to even the most extreme punishments and there's nothing anybody can do about it.

 [audience applauds]

 It's an effective tactic.
-It works on some people, not because those people are cowardly, but because they're rational.
+It works for some people, not because those people are cowardly, but because they're rational.
 It really is the case that the United States and the British government are not only willing, but able to essentially engage in any conduct, no matter how